Ransomite: Occurrence

 Ransomite is found in association with pyrite, voltaite, and romerite.
 These minerals can be found in Campbell shaft, Arizona.
 Ransomite tends to form in the cavities of crushed up rock in these different mines.
 In these cavities, Ransomite forms small radiating crystals and pale-blue crusts.

 Physical properties

 Ransomite is a bright sky blue or a pale blue in transmitted light, transparent mineral with a vitreous, pearly luster.
 It exhibits a hardness of 2.5 on the Mohs hardness scale.
 Ransomite occurs as needle-like crystals and has radiating tufts and crusts.
 Ransomite has perfect cleavage along the {010} plane.
 The specific gravity is 2.632 g/cm^{3}.

 Optical properties

 Ransomite is biaxial positive, this means it can refract light on two axes.
 The refractive indices are: α ~ 1.631, β ~ 1.643, and γ ~ 1.695 (Na).
 Dispersion is strong, v > r.
-Ransomite has a max birefringence of 0.064 and has a moderate surface releif.
+Ransomite has a max birefringence of 0.064 and has a moderate surface relief.